Accounting and Bookkeeping Checklists

 You have decided to switch bookkeepers and wonder if there is a bookkeeping checklist you could use to gather the information for your new bookkeeper.
 My answer is yes!

 Your new bookkeeper will need the same small business bookkeeping information you were giving to your old bookkeeper ... plus a trial balance up to the last date your old bookkeeper did the books as well as a year-to-date general ledger.
-Pdf copies placed in DropBox (or similar service), delivered by encrypted mail such as eCourier, or on a CD are preferred over paper ... but paper still works.
+Pdf copies placed in DropBox (or similar service), delivered by encrypted mail such as eCourier, or on a USB are preferred over paper ... but paper still works.

 Pssst ... if you are a new bookkeeper, this list will help you too if you are wondering, "What details do I need from a new client?".